bazzline/php_component_curl/README.md

 # Final Words

 Star it if you like it :-).
 Add issues if you need it.
 Pull patches if you enjoy it.
-Write a blog entry if you use it :-D.
+Write a blog entry if you use it.
+Donate something if you love it :-].